nordstrand/docker-transparent-http-cache/README.md

 Will only cache GET requests, other verbs are passed straight through.
 Deploying/pushing artifacts will thus be unaffected.

-Caches HTTP on port 80 and HTTPS on port 443 on `TARGET_HOSTNAME`.
+Caches by default HTTP on port 80 and HTTPS on port 443 on `TARGET_HOSTNAME`.

 ## Credits